ocelotconsulting/ocelotconsulting.github.io/_drafts/2016-10-17-global-hack-6.md

 ![Mass of Developers](/img/blog/2016-10-25-global-hack-6/dev_mass.jpg){:width="75%"}

 {: .blog-center}
-Fig. 2 - A fair amount of participants...
+Fig. 2 - The field

 ---

-There were around 1200 developers, tons of sponsors, and lots of various activities going on at all hours of the day.
+There were around 1200 developers, tons of sponsors, and lots of activities going on at all hours of the day.
 The event's slack instance was abuzz with requests for help, images from giphy, and lightheartedness of other participants trying to enjoy the experience.

 ## **Our experience**
-As far as our team, we had 3 of Ocelot Consulting's founders (Chris had a prior commitment for a family vacation) as well as 3 of our biggest fans (Bryan Young, Patrick Byrne, and Derek Tandy).
-None of us had ever participated in a hackathon, so it was going to be new for everyone.
+As far as our team, we had 3 of Ocelot Consulting's founders (Chris had a prior commitment for a family vacation) as well as 3 of our former coworkers (Bryan Young, Patrick Byrne, and Derek Tandy).
+None of us had ever participated in a hackathon, but we all felt ready for the challenge.

 ---